Swan Youth Project, Paradise Road, Downham Market, Norfolk, PE38 9JE | t. 01366 386259

 Open Access

 At the core of our work are the Open Access sessions that we run weekly.
 Young people from age 8 can drop in and join us for 2 hours of fun, chat, support, advice, activities and generally have a nice time!
-We have 3 sessions across the week currently.
+We have 3 sessions across the week currently that young people can just turn up to with no booking needed.

 1:1 Support